-The awarding of a bachelor's degree in Fashion Merchandising requires completion of:
+The awarding of a bachelor's degree in Fashion Merchandising requires the completion of the following:

-1. a minimum of 120 credit hours

-2. the GER, Catholic Identity, Diversity, and Fashion Merchandising curriculum requirements; and

-3. all specific, practical and outside work requirements (Fashion Merchandising Internship).
+- 1. a minimum of 120 credit hours - 2. the GER, experiential learning requirement, business curriculum requirements, fashion merchandising curriculum requirements; and - 3. all specific, practical, and outside work requirements (Fashion Merchandising Internship).